Twisting $L^2$-invariants with finite-dimensional representations: Fuglede-Kadison determinants

 In this subsection we give some tools how to reduce the computation determinants for $(r,r)$-matrices to $(1,1)$-matrices.
 For this paper it would suffice to consider $G = \IZ^d$, but for other purposes we include the more general case of a torsionfree elementary amenable group here.

 In this subsection $G$ will denote a torsionfree amenable group.
 Let $F$ be a field with $\IQ \subseteq F \subseteq \IC$.
-Suppose that $FG$ has no non-trivial zero-divisors.
-This assumption is automatically satisfied if $G$ is torsionfree elementary amenable.
-Then the set $S$ of non-trivial elements in $FG$ is multiplicatively closed and satisfies the Ore condition, as explained in Remark~\ref{rem:Field_of_fractions}.
+Suppose that $FG$ has no non-trivial zero-divisors and has a skew field of fractions $S^{-1}FG$, as explained in Remark~\ref{rem:Field_of_fractions}.
 Let $V$ be a based finite-dimensional complex $G$-representation.
 We will abbreviate $\eta_V$ by $\eta$ and $\Lambda^G$ by $\Lambda$ throughout this subsection.
 Moreover, $\eta$ is to be understood to be the composite of the functor defined in~\eqref{eta_V,[B]_chain_complexes} with the obvious induction functor $\FBMOD{FG} \to \FBMOD{\IC G}$.

 \begin{lemma}[Estimate in terms of minors] Let $G$ be a torsionfree amenable group whose group ring $\IC G$ has no non-trivial zero-divisor, e.g., a torsionfree elementary amenable group.
 Consider a matrix $A$ over $FG$.
 Let $B$ be a quadratic submatrix of $A$ of maximal size $k$ such that the map $r_B \colon \IC G^k \to \IC G^k$ is injective.